-Coronavirus Impacts – Return to on-campus Research: https://research.uc.edu/coronavirus-impacts-return-to-on-campus-research
+Coronavirus Impacts – Returning to Research: https://research.uc.edu/coronavirus-impacts-return-to-on-campus-research

 The Office of Research offers many programs for UC faculty, staff and student researchers